mlibrary/pride/.github/PULL_REQUEST_TEMPLATE/dependency_updates_template.md

 # Overview
-Monthly dependency update to help maintain the repository.
+Monthly dependency update to help maintain Pride.

 ## NPM
 These dependencies have been updated to their latest versions: